FunkyToc/Colony/README.md

 # Colony
 A Minecraft Datapack to add small animals.
-It's pure cosmetics.
+Some are cosmetics, other are ravagers.

 # Requires
 - Minecraft 1.13 / 1.14 / 1.15 / 1.16